gamestamper/goplay-publisher-csharp-sdk/README.md

 ## Posting Data

 Posting to the Graph API works almost identically to how getting data works.
-Instead of calling `get`, we instead call `post`.
+Instead of calling `Get`, we instead call `Post`.
 The following shows how to post some data (in this case users) to the graph:

 <div class="preWide"><pre>
 using GoPlay;